 And by the way, I do have a course to show you how to do all of this!
 What’s that you say?
-Yes, it’s called the Insider Secrets to Hit Songwriting - tons of insights and insider secrets to making hit songs. https://benjamingroff.teachable.com/p/insider-secrets-to-hit-songwriting
+Yes, it’s called the Insider Secrets to Hit Songwriting - tons of insights and insider secrets to make and craft the biggest and best songs possible. https://benjamingroff.teachable.com/p/insider-secrets-to-hit-songwriting

 If you found the above insightful - then just click through to that link, and you’ll have access to 25 years of all my best stuff to help give you the unfair advantage in making hit songs - and even those perennial synch bangers, those key songs that just get streamed, playlisted, covered, synched over and over - and that can potentially help unlock the key to the house we just talked about.

 Hope this was all helpful!
 I’m now going to go and eat some of that delicious bread and get my carbs on (I deserved it - and so do you).

 I’ll see (and hear) you on the charts, radio, playlists, streams and synch licenses.